 - Building effective teams

 Canberra activities include

 What is the selection process?

-Online applications close at midnight on Monday May 28, 2018.
+Please note, the deadline for applications has been extended to 9AM Monday June 4, 2018.
 Shortlisted applicants will be required to undertake an interview with the selection panel via phone or in person.
 Applicants will be notified of the final outcome by Friday June 8.

 What does it cost?